Ajit Wadekar served India in various capacities © Getty Images

 On the evening of the victory, Appa Sahib Pant, the Indian High Commissioner, told Wadekar jokingly that he had hoped that one of the Tests would be drawn, another washed out, and the third would result in an Indian victory.
 Seldom have words turned out to be this prophetic in the history of the sport.

 Wadekar took some uncanny decisions on the tour.
 In the match against Leicestershire, time was running out when Chris Balderstone and Roger Tolchard were playing the Indian spinners comfortably.
 Wadekar tossed the ball to Gavaskar, with the words “you talk about your leg-spinners; here, have a go, but it will be just one over.”
-Gavaskar removed Tolchard immediately, Chandrasekhar and Venkataraghavan ran through the match, and India won by an innings.
+Gavaskar removed Tolchard immediately, Chandra and Venkat ran through the match, and India won by an innings.

-All three spinners bowled well in the first Test at Lord’s, and the Test ended with India requiring 38 runs with two wickets in hand.
+All three spinners bowled well in the first Test at Lord’s, and the Test ended with India requiring 38 runs with 2 wickets in hand.
 Wadekar’s Indian team had won the hearts of the English press like no other Indian team had done before.
 Wadekar himself top-scored in the first innings with an aggressive 85, studded with 11 boundaries.
 In John Arlott’s words, the Lord’s Test “had demonstrated the shift in power of world cricket”.

 Not only did play well, but for the first time an Indian time refused to accept the facilities dished out by England.
 When they had arrived in London from Bournemouth, the Indians were put up in an accommodation that was more of a hovel than a hotel.
 Things changed, though: in Gideon Haigh’s words, “Wadekar and his upstanding martial manager Lt Col Hemu Adhikari demanded, successfully, that the accommodations be upgraded.”
 Things were changing.